zodiacon/SystemExplorer/README.md

-# Object Explorer
+# System Explorer
-Windows Kernel Object Explorer
+System, processes, threads, objects, and more, all in one tool

 ![](https://github.com/zodiacon/ObjectExplorer/blob/master/objexp1.png)